mabuchilab/Instrumental/docs/driver-dev.rst

 If you're implementing ``_instrument()`` and need to open/access the VISA instrument/resource, you should use ``_get_visa_instrument()`` to take advantage of caching.

+For a walkthough of writing a VISA-based driver, check out the :doc:`visa-dev-example`.

 .. _nicelib-drivers:

 Writing NiceLib-Based Drivers
 -----------------------------
 If you need to wrap a library or SDK with a C-style interface (most DLLs), you will probably want to use NiceLib, which simplifies the process.
 You'll first write some code to generate mid-level bindings for the library, then write your high-level bindings as a separate class which inherits from the appropriate `Instrument` subclass.
 See the `NiceLib`_ documentation for details on how to use it, and check out other NiceLib-based drivers to see how to integrate with Instrumental.

+For a walkthough of writing a NiceLib-based driver, check out the :doc:`nicelib-dev-example`.